 - Deep wellpoint

 - Wellpoint Dewatering: This is one of the most popular dewatering systems for construction.
-It involves the alignment of narrow wells around the excavated area.
-Riser pipes are inserted in each well point and connected to a centrally located header pipe that leads to a collection point.
-A dewatering pump is attached to the header pipe, and it pumps out the water in the wells through the riser pipes.
+It involves the alignment of wells around the excavated area.
+Wellpoints are installed and connected via flexbows to the manifold and pump.

 - Eductor Wells: The eductor well system of dewatering is similar to the wellpoint method, with the only significant difference being the item used for extraction.
-This setting of the wells is the same, but the system utilises high-pressure water to extract the moisture underground.
+This setting of the wells is the same, but the system utilises high pressure/flow water through a venturi to create a vacuum.
+Motive and recovered ground water flows to the surface and discharged to the designated discharge point.

 - Sump Pump: Sump pumping is the most used dewatering method for several reasons.
 Firstly, it is a very economical solution to eliminating groundwater.
 It is also a versatile dewatering technique that can be used for almost any project.
 In this method, the water is gathered in sumps at the excavation depth, where it is then pumped out.